What is an Bail Hearing?

 Learn more about bail hearings below:

-If you believe you have been charged with a new offense and seek to be released on bail, contact the bail hearing attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you believe you have been charged with a new offense and seek to be released on bail, contact the Criminal Defense Attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.